San Francisco, California

 Lowry again received the Newbery Medal in 1993 for The Giver, a modern classic and a tale of a dystopian society in which a boy, Jonas, is named the new Receiver of Memory.
 The Receiver of Memory is a respected but lonely and difficult position which, Jonas learns, involves holding all of society's memories.
 The Giver is part of a series that includes Gathering Blue, Messenger, and Lowry's latest work, Son.

 The Giver is currently in production as a major motion picture starring Meryl Streep, Jeff Bridges and Taylor Swift and due for release next August.

 Of course, no one can tell the story of Lowry's life better than the author herself.
 Learn much more about her and her work on her website.

 When & Where

-The New Hampshire Humanities Council is a private non-profit organization that strengthens New Hampshire by providing free public humanities programs in its communities.
-While the Humanities Council's mission is specific to New Hampshire, we are not part of the state government.
-We are part of a national network of Humanities Councils affiliated with the National Endowment for the Humanities.
+New Hampshire Humanities is a private non-profit organization that strengthens New Hampshire by providing free public humanities programs in its communities.
+While New Hampshire Humanities' mission is specific to New Hampshire, we are not part of the state government.
+We are part of a national network of Humanities organizations affiliated with the National Endowment for the Humanities.
 We rely on individual, corporate, and foundation support for our diverse programs, which foster reflection, discussion, and civil debate where people live, work, study, and play.
 Learn more on our website.